vikasnkumar/financeta/install.md

     - You should see the `ta-lib` folder created after unzipping the file.
     - Note down the directory path.
 For example, if you unzip the folder in your `Documents` directory, then your path on Windows 7 will be `%USERPROFILE%\Documents\ta-lib`.
 The `%USERPROFILE%` environment variable automatically picks your home directory on Windows.
     - If you have installed the MSI version, start the Strawberry Perl shell from your _Start Menu_ > _Strawberry Perl_ > _Perl (commandline)_.
 This shell will look like the Windows command shell but with all the paths necessary for Perl to run.
-You will need to set the environment variables for installing `PDL::Finance::Talib` as shown below:
+You will need to set the environment variables for installing `PDL::Finance::TA` as shown below:

 Set the environment variables as below, and install the packages